slak44/ckompiler/documentation/source/targets.rst

 ------------------

 This is an Angular app that takes advantage of the JS-compiled version.
 It shows output for arbitrary code at varying stages of the compilation process, like the `--cfg-mode` option in the CLI.
+See it live: `Internals Explorer <https://slak44.github.io/ckompiler/>`_